DonnyMatchen/DendroFinance/README.md

 * This application expects all input data to be in UTF-8 or ASCII formats
 * Torsocks seems to interfere with this application's ability to read and write files and access APIs.
 The latter may be due to many APIs blocking TOR nodes.
 * In Linux systems using the Nautilus filesystem interface or derivatives, there seems to be a problem when .jar files are run.
 It seems to set the working directory to the home folder rather than the directory the .jar file is in.
-  * Due to this, the Linux version of the software comes with a run script for convenience
+  * Due to this, the Linux version of the software ships with a run script for convenience

 # CONFIGURATION
 the following is an explanation of configuration options available for each profile